Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 Amalienborg

 Amalienborg is a very large place in an octagonal shape and several buildings.
-It’s the winter residence of the Royal family and you will have learned during your canal tour that if the Danish flag is raised it means they are at home.
+It’s the winter residence of the Royal family and if the Danish flag is raised it means they are at home.

 Papirøen and the Kissing Bridge

 We ended our day by crossing what our canal tour guide called the Kissing Bridge, nearby Nyhavn.
-We arrived in a wonderful place with many street food truck called !
-I saw one world renown burger place, some Japanese ice cream mochis, hot dogs, poke and so on…
+We arrived in a wonderful place with many street foodtrucks offering burgers, Japanese ice cream mochis, hot dogs, poke and so on…

 Chapter 26